hgschmie/factorio-fiber-optics/DEVELOPMENT.md

 - A _PowerSwitch_ for the network connection points.
 This seems to be literally the only entity that can take copper wire connections that is not a power pole (which has its own issues with automatically connecting copper wires)

-- 16 _Lamp_ entitities that are the i/o pins.
-Lamps are great because they are simple and provide an easy access point for circuit wires.
-This is the same technique that the compaktcircuits mod uses, except that it uses 16 instances of the same item and some trickery to keep the pins in the right spot.
-But then again, it does not support rotating the circuits.
+- 16 _Container_ entities that are the i/o pins.
+Containers and Lamps great because they are simple and provide an easy access point for circuit wires.
+This is the same technique that the compaktcircuits mod uses.
+As containers do not support rotating nor variants, there are two items, one for pin 1 (which is green) and 15 instances for the other pins that are orange.

-- [*] Two more lamps that emulate the connection LEDs.
+- [*] Two lamps that emulate the connection LEDs.
+I repurposed the wall control lights from the base game because I am lazy.

 - [*] A single constant combinator that controls the on/off state of the LEDs

 Entities that are marked with [*] are fully managed by the control code and are added and removed as needed.
 The connection points for the power and circuit cables (Power switch and Lamps) have corresponding items and are visible when blueprinting or copying a FOC.
 This is necessary to be able to blueprint the connection wires or reconnect wires when placing a blueprint over existing entities.